-This report outlines the methodology employed in the creation of a new set of deemed scores which are proposed for use in the 2018-2022 phase of ECO, which will be known as ECO3.
-This has been produced to be published as part of the consultation on these scores, and the approach for using them in ECO3.
+This report outlines the methodology employed in the creation of a new set of deemed scores which are to be used in the 2018-2022 phase of ECO, which will be known as ECO3.

 The methodology for development of these scores closely follows that used for the ECO2t scores, but has been improved and adjusted in some areas.
 The changes from the ECO2t approach are outlined in Appendix A.